December 2015-January 2016

-The weather did not prove enticing for a photo shoot.
-But you can see why this is one of the best drives in Europe, albeit quite treacherous.
+The weather does not prove enticing for a photo shoot.
+But it’s not hard to see why this is one of the best drives in Europe, albeit quite treacherous.

-Overlooking the Bay of Naples is Sorrento, which seems quite up-market, especially with much more restored affluent homes, cleaner streets, and fashionably well-dressed locals.
+Overlooking the Bay of Naples is Sorrento, which is quite up-market especially with much more restored affluent homes, cleaner streets, and fashionably well-dressed locals.

-Although I have to mention here, most locals are well-dressed in Italy.
-I always feel quite scruffy and under dressed.
+Although need to mention that most locals are well-dressed in Italy and I always feel quite scruffy and under dressed.

-Renown as the gateway to the Amalfi Coast, we just walked around the streets of Sorrento, soaking up (literally) the main shopping street, seafront, and scenery along the way, before stopping for the obligatory coffee and pastry; when in Italy…
+Renown as the gateway to the Amalfi Coast, we stroll around the streets of Sorrento, soaking up (literally) the main shopping street, seafront, and scenery along the way before stopping for the obligatory coffee and pastry – when in Italy…

 Medieval Salerno is quaint and more upmarket than Pozzuoli.

-Walked around in the rain before having coffee and pastry – not so great for sight-seeing with all this heavy rain.
+Walking around in the rain before having coffee and pastry, it’s not so great for sight-seeing with all this heavy rain.

-On the eastern outskirts of Salerno and the most southern in Italy, is the Etruscans and Samnites in Fratte Archaelogical site, which includes a huge Necropolis.
-Such a shame we missed this site.
+On the eastern outskirts of Salerno and the most southern in Italy, is the Etruscans and Samnites in Fratte Archaelogical site, which includes a huge Necropolis – shame we miss this today.

-Decided to drive back along the Amalfi Coast on the SS163 road, which was spectacular; even under the cover of cloud and rain.
+Decide to drive back along the Amalfi Coast on the SS163 road, which is spectacular even under the cover of cloud and rain.

-The road was incredibly narrow and snakelike, winding around the coast and for much of the way, it’s hard to see oncoming traffic – Bob, the designated driver did a marvellous job.
+The road is incredibly narrow and snakelike.
+Winding around the coast and for much of the way, very hard to see oncoming traffic, Bob the designated driver doea a marvellous job.

-After only about 20kms, which felt more like 100kms along the coastal road, much rain, and the late afternoon light fading quickly, decided the rest of the coast was to be left for another time.
-So, headed across the mountain range as a shortcut to get back onto the SP1, instead of back-tracking along the coastal road again.
+After only about 20kms, which feels more like 100kms along the coastal road, much rain, and the late afternoon light fading quickly, decide the rest of the coast is to be left for another time.
+So, head across the mountain range as a shortcut to get back onto the SP1, instead of back-tracking along the Amalfi coastal road again.

-Took the SS163 coast road, up the hill to Castilglione on the S373, which turned into the SP1 at the tiny town of Ravello.
-Followed this road along the Parco Regionale Dei Monti Lattari, then down towards the village of Cobara, and stopped to take photos from the above lookout.
+Taking the SS163 coast road up the hill to Castilglione on the S373, this turns into the SP1 at the tiny town of Ravello.
+Following this road along the Parco Regionale Dei Monti Lattari, then down towards the village of Cobara, we stop briefly to take photos from the lookout.

-With only sporadic street lights, winding narrow roads, and barely anywhere to stop, this stretch of road would be bedlam in the summer months; especially, with coaches and much more traffic – dangerous.
+With only sporadic street lights, winding narrowing roads and barely anywhere to stop, this stretch of road would be bedlam in the summer months – especially with coaches and much more traffic – dangerous.

-Pasticceria Beatrice Antonia (Via Nizza N148) – Wonderful huge gelato (€1.30) with loads of choices to choose from including Fine Dark Chocolate, Pistachio, Black Forest, and so much more.
-Great coffee and delicious pastries also; a good atmosphere with great service from the ladies.
+Check out Pasticceria Beatrice Antonia on Via Nizza N148 for a wonderful huge gelato (€1.30) with loads of choices to choose from including Fine Dark Chocolate, Pistachio, and Black Forest.
+Have a great coffee and delicious pastry in a good atmosphere with great service from the ladies.

 EU’s Schengen Zone

 If you’re Australian and only want to travel in the EU for 3 months, then everything is just fine.
-However, overstay your 3-month Schengen visa and you can be fined a some of money, but worse still, banned from entering the EU for up to 5 years.
+However, overstay your 3-month Schengen visa and you can be fined a sum of money – worse still, banned from entering the EU for up to 5 years.

-Yes, it is that serious.
+Yes, it is this serious.
 I’m not sure how strongly this rule is enforced.
-Depending on which country you are in when you overstay is where the rules apply.
-I wasn’t about to find out.
+Depending on which country you’re in when you overstay is where the rules apply.
+I’m not about to find out.

 If you want to travel through the EU for over 3 months, then you must apply for the correct visa in your own country.
-Although, as we left Australia 21 months’ ago and still travelling, it is a little expensive to fly back just for a visa.
+Although, as we left Australia 21 months’ ago and still travelling, it’s a little expensive to fly back just for a visa.

-The visit to the police station in Pozzuoli confirmed this information is incorrect.
-So, off to the Immigration Office in Naples.
+The visit to the police station in Pozzuoli confirms this information is incorrect so it’s back to the Immigration Office in Naples.

 Naples Immigration Office – Chapter 1

-After finding the Immigration Office and speaking to the officer at the front counter, I was told to wait.
+After finding the Immigration Office and speaking to the officer at the front counter, I’m told to wait.

-Whilst waiting, I noticed around 100-plus people with paperwork filled the large waiting room.
+Whilst waiting, I notice around 100-plus people holding paperwork filled the large waiting room.
 Although an assumption on my part, I doubt many spoke Italian.

-Another very helpful officer explained to me that there is no way I could extend my stay in Italy.
-The other blow was that the way in which the Schengen rules are written.
-So, we thought Australians were allowed 90 days in Schengen countries then have to get out for 90 days.
+Another very helpful officer explains to me that there’s no way I can extend my stay in Italy, with another blow is our understanding of the Schengen rules.
+We thought Australians are allowed 90 days in Schengen countries then have to get out for 90 days.
 Not so, it’s 90 days in a 180-day period.
-So originally, Plan B was to escape to Montenegro and Croatia for 90 days then back into Italy until the end of April, when Reg had to return to the UK for MOT (vehicle registration) renewal.
-Just another spanner in the works but this one is more like an iron post!
-This a big problem as I have to leave all Schengen countries by the 19th January!
-Time for Plan C…
+So originally, Plan B is to escape to Montenegro and Croatia for 90 days then back into Italy until the end of April, when Reg has to return to the UK for MOT (vehicle registration) renewal – we’re told we can’t do this…another spanner in the works but this one is more like an iron post.
+A big problem.
+I have to leave all Schengen countries by the 19th January – time for Plan C…

-The Immigration Officer suggested that as my father was Italian, I get all my paperwork together and lodge an application for Italian citizenship; he made this sound so easy.
+The Immigration Officer suggests that as my father was Italian, I get all my paperwork together and lodge an application for Italian citizenship – he makes this sound so easy.

-As long as the process was commenced before my 90-day visa ran out, this would stop the Schengen clock.
-For me, this sounded like a long shot but definitely worth trying.
+As long as the process is commenced before my 90-day visa runs out, this will stop the Schengen clock.
+This sounds like a long shot but definitely worth trying.

-Should all this go wrong, then this only leaves one week to drive back from southern Italy, France, and a catch the ferry to the UK; probably driving in the snow.
+Should all this go wrong, then this only leaves one week to drive back from southern Italy to France, then catch the ferry to the UK, and probably driving in snow.

 Naples Immigration Office – Chapter 2

-Basically, a wait until the 11th January was to return to the Immigration Office armed with all requested documentation to submit my application for Italian Citizenship.
+Basically, we wait until the 11th January to return to the Immigration Office armed with all requested documentation to submit my application for Italian Citizenship.

-Today, as on one other visit here, the office was heavy with a police presence keeping the peace.
+Today, as the previous visit here the office is heavy with a police presence keeping the peace.

-Police vans, Carabinieri (Police) armed with pistols or assault rifles, keeping the crowd of 200+ migrants/refugees under control.
-The line snaked from inside the office and spilled out onto the footpath.
-People were unhappy and agitated – it was mayhem and certainly an eye-opener.
+Police vans, Carabinieri (Police) armed with pistols or assault rifles, keep the crowd of 200-plus migrants/refugees under control.
+The cue snakes from inside the office and spills out onto the footpath.
+People are unhappy and agitated – it’s mayhem and certainly an eye-opener.

-I was taken upstairs and interviewed by about 6 people all speaking and asking questions in different Italian dialects.
-Not only was this difficult as my Italian isn’t great, but I’m not up to speed with all the legal and technical language; my head hurt.
+I’m taken upstairs and interviewed by 6 officers all speaking and asking questions in different Italian dialects.
+Not only is this difficult as my Italian isn’t great, but I’m not up to speed with all the legal and technical language – my head hurts.

-As I am currently in Puzzuoli, the officer advised that this time it would be best to submit my application through this Comune (Council).
-Sadly, although many really good people tried to help me and I managed to get all the documents together, the last guy at the Commune Di Pozzuoli in Monterusciello did not want to even start the process.
+As I’m currently in Puzzuoli, the officer advises that this time it’s best to submit my application through this Comune (Council).
+Sadly, although many really good people try to help me and I manage to get all the documents together, the last guy at the Comune Di Pozzuoli in Monterusciello does not want to even start the process.

-After visiting there twice, he still didn’t want anything to do with me as it was all too hard, not enough time, and putting up too many hurdles before he even started.
-One hurdle was I didn’t have a Lease Contract, which he advised I needed for one year – how could I get this if I can only stay in the Schengen zone for 90 days?
+After visiting there twice, he still doesn’t want anything to do with me as it’s all too hard, not enough time, and putting up too many hurdles before even starting.
+One hurdle is that I don’t have a Lease Contract, which he advise I need for one year.
+How can I get this if I can only stay in the Schengen zone for 90 days?

 Back to Pozzuoli

-After visits to Naples, a couple of drives to the Amalfi Coast, visiting Sorrento and Salerno, continually returning for an evening to the bungalow at the Pozzuoli campsite, is both peaceful and a welcomed relief.
+After visits to Naples, a couple of drives to the Amalfi Coast, visiting gorgeous Sorrento and Salerno, we return for the evening to the bungalow at the Pozzuoli campsite – peaceful and a welcomed relief.